 The female cohabitee has 2 dependent children (Anna and Adele) in a common household.
 She may claim a tax credit for Anna in an amount prescribed for “one child” (1) (unless it is claimed by the other partner) and is entitled to a tax credit for Adele in an amount applicable to a “second child” (2).

-Please do not hesitate to contact our RSM TACOMA payroll specialist if you have any questions regarding this matter.
+Please do not hesitate to contact our RSM CZ payroll specialist if you have any questions regarding this matter.